-This information is to help you understand the way Brookdale meets the need of children who experience barriers to their learning, which may relate to sensory or physical impairment, learning difficulties or emotional or social development, or may relate to factors in their environment, including the learning environment they experience in school.
-We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
+This information is to help you understand the way Brookdale meets the needs of children who experience barriers to their learning.
+We recognise that pupils learn at a different rate and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
 We believe that many pupils, at some time in their school career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.
-At Brookdale Primary School we aim to identify these needs as they arise and provide teaching and learning contexts which enable every child to achieve to his or her full potential.